mobily-enterprises/jsonreststores/README.md

 # NOTE: DOCUMENTATION UPDATED TO THIS POINT

-# Inheriting a store from another one

-# Self-documetation

-This feature hasn't yet been ported from Jsonreststores

-# Errors returned and error management

-JsonRestStores has very careful error management.

 ## The error objects

 This is the comprehensive list of errors the class can create: